It’s time to make some hard decisions about what is going with you when you move to Australia.

 What is going in your suitcase?

-After you get your flight to Sydney sorted, call the airline and ask about increasing your baggage allowance and what they charge for extra bags.
-Sometimes it works out better financially to split the weight between two bags if you will not be charged an extra baggage fee.
+After you get your flight to Sydney sorted, call the airline and ask about increasing your baggage allowance.
+Don’t forget to ask what they charge for extra bags.

 There is no need to go too crazy with packing up your whole wardrobe and taking it on the plane with you.

-Remember that second item above about the box you’re going to ship to yourself?
-That’s for the overload that won’t fit in your suitcase.
+Remember #2 above?
+About the box you’re going to ship to yourself?
+That’s for what won’t fit in your suitcase.

-Don’t pack your large bottle of shampoo or other toiletries.
-You can buy those there plus they add weight to your baggage.
+Don’t pack your large bottle of shampoo or any toiletries at all for that matter.
+You can buy those there plus they add weight to your baggage not to mention take up a lot of precious space.

 I know this seems obvious but once you start packing up you’ll be surprised how quickly you’ll run out of room.
-The space saved by not packing large bottles or toiletries, in general, could mean an extra pair of shoes.
+The space saved by not packing a large bottle of shampoo or even small travel size, in general, could mean a couple pairs of shoes.

 If you have any control over when you move consider going during the summer months, December to February.
+(Or even spring for that matter, September to November.)
 You don’t have to pack as many clothes and, if you’re moving with kids, it’s summer holidays for Australian schools making the change into a new school easier instead of starting mid-year.
+School year ends in December for summer and starts up again in mid-January at the beginning of the school year.
+Yeah, I know it seems weird but you’ll get use to it.

 To rent an apartment in Sydney you will need to pass the 100 points documentation check.